Table Games Dealer

-Pay for table games dealers varies depending on their experience, skills and qualifications.
+Pay for table games dealers varies depending on their experience.

-- Trainee table games dealers usually earn about $15 to $16 an hour.
+- Table games dealers in training usually earn $16 an hour.

-- Table games dealers with training and experience in several card games can earn up to about $21.
+- Experienced table games dealers that know several card games can earn up to $20 an hour.

 (This information is a guide only.
 Find out more about the figures and diagrams in our job information)

 Table games dealers may do some or all of the following:

 - open the cash float and game table

 - check the cards and equipment that will be used in the game

 - start and control the game